Political Science 553: Nonprofit Management – Dr. Danielle Atkins

 CHEW has a special relationship/partnership with 45 members of a Coordinated Community Response Team (CCRT).
 This team consists of 45 members, and each member represents a different area of campus, Knoxville, or the region.
 The CCRT was established through a memorandum of understanding on behalf of CHEW.
 With the CCRT’s help, CHEW has had some major accomplishments such as multiple sexual violence prevention programming and an extremely successful sexual assault awareness month which is held in April.
 These events allow for empowering group dialogues where students, faculty, and staff came together to talk about important issues.
 Additionally, CHEW’s VOLS to VOLS program has expanded by an impressive 400% in the last two years.
 Overall, the current programming and resources provided by CHEW aid in achieving the mission of the office.

 A study in the Journal of Social Clinical Psychology has shown that men who used force to get their way sexually believed that it was acceptable (Abbey).
 Additionally, research completed by US Department of Justice shows that as many as 1 to 4 women will be sexually assaulted during their college careers, and according to the Campus Sexual Assault (CSA) Study

 - The majority of sexual assaults occur when women are incapacitated due to their use of substances, primarily alcohol;

 - Freshmen and sophomores are at greater risk for victimization than juniors and seniors; and

 - The large majority of victims of sexual assault are victimized by men they know and trust, rather than strangers.
-(Fisher et al.)
+(Krebs et al.)

 Additionally, the Department of Justice contends colleges that do not proactively address sexual violence are at risk of becoming “hostile environments for women and for rape survivors in particular.”